nuta/resea/README.md

 > [!IMPORTANT]
 >
 > This software is no longer maintained.
-If you are interested in a exciting modern microkernel-based OS, check out my new project **[Starina](https://starina.dev)**.
+If you are interested in an exciting modern microkernel-based OS, check out my new project **[Starina](https://starina.dev)**.

 Features
 --------